OliverRensu/MVAR/README.md

 ## Training
-The hyperparameter of training is same as VAR
+The hyperparameters of training are same as that in VAR.
 ```python
 # d12
 torchrun --nproc_per_node=8 --nnodes=... --node_rank=... --master_addr=... --master_port=... train.py \